bobby060/pg-autohint/design_doc.md

 TODO: put this into a graph
 - Connector: Connects to a postgres DB and retreives query plan (either with EXPLAIN or EXPLAIN ANALYZE) as JSON
-- Postgres Plan: Serialize postgres plan to a struct representation of Postgres Plan `PlanNode`
+- Postgres Plan (`postgresplan.rs`): Serialize postgres plan to a struct representation of Postgres Plan `PlanNode`
-- Optimizer: Applies a list of `Rule` to a `PlanNode` and outputs the list of hints prepended to original sql
+- Optimizer (`optimize.rs`): Applies a list of `Rule` to a `PlanNode` and outputs the list of hints prepended to original sql
-- Rule: Extensible rules that visits the `PlanNode` tree and produce hints.
+- Rule (`rule.rs`, `rules/`): Extensible rules that visits the `PlanNode` tree and produce hints.
 Each rule implements the `Rule` trait and defines a `apply` method that takes a `PlanNode` and returns produced hints.
 Rules can be categorized into:
   - **TODO**: *Access Method Rules*: Modify scan nodes to suggest specific index or sequential scans.
   - *Join Algorithm Rules*: Suggest join strategies like nested loop, hash join, or merge join based on conditions.
   - **TODO**: *Join Order Rule*: Reorder joins to optimize query execution based on estimated costs.
-- Plan2ast: Converter that takes a `PlanRoot` as input and outputs the equivalent Datafustion Abstract Syntax Tree that converts to SQL query (incomplete and proof of concept)
+- Plan2ast ('`plan2ast.rs`): Converter that takes a `PlanRoot` as input and outputs the equivalent Datafusion Abstract Syntax Tree that converts to SQL query (incomplete and proof of concept)
     - Supports visiting and cleaning the tree of `PlanNode` to exclude nodes that are not needed for rel2sql convertsion, e.g. `Gather`, `Hash`
     - Supports visiting the following types of `PlanNode` and converting them to a corresponding datafusion ast nodes `Aggregate`, `SeqScan`, `IndexScan`, `IndexOnlyScan`, `ValueScan`, `SubqueryScan`, `HashJoin`, `MergeJoin`, `NestedLoopJoin`, `Sort`, `Limit`, `Unique`, `SetOp`.
     - Reuses datafusion ast functionality to convert the constructed ast into SQL query.
+- Postgres Connector (`connector.rs`): Uses postgres crate to expose a simple API to connect to a Postgres DB, convert a sql string to a PlanNode, and converte a SQL file to a JSON file of the corresponding plan.